shsagir/play-area-sync/docs/craft-3-setup.md

 <!-- TODO:

+Image tuning

+no jpegoptim here, but various good alternatives.

 HTTPS?

 I'd like to see the TLS/HTTPS topic covered in the help pages here for Craft, it's new for many users how this is done here.
 We have the X-forward header thing in the general article.
 Maybe there is a setting in Craft CMS?